History of Wave Soldering: Developing the Wave Soldering Process

 The Future of Wave Soldering

 Wave soldering once was the most applied soldering technique.
 This was due to its speed advantage over manual soldering that enabled the automation of PCB assembly.
 The process is especially adept at soldering through-hole components that are well-spaced very quickly.
 As the demand for smaller PCBs led to the use of multilayer boards and surface mount devices (SMDs) the need for more precise soldering techniques developed.

 This led to selective soldering methods where connections are soldered individually, as in manual soldering.
 Advancements in robotics, that are faster and more precise than manual soldering enable the automation of this method.

 Wave soldering has remained a well-implemented technique due to its speed and its adaptation to the newer PCB design requirements that favor the use of SMDs.
-One advancement known as selective wave soldering has emerged that uses a spray jet that allows the application of solder to be controlled and directed only to select areas.
+One advancement known as selective wave soldering has emerged that uses a spray jet that allows the application of solder paste to be controlled and directed only to select areas.

 Through-hole components are still in use and wave soldering is undoubtedly the fastest technique to solder a large number of components quickly and may be the best method depending on your design.

 Although, the application of other soldering methods, such as selective soldering, are steadily increasing there are advantages to wave soldering that continue to make it a viable option for PCB assembly.
 With an advanced PCB design software package, such as Altium Designer® with its PDNA you have the ability to design your boards to favor the use of wave soldering or other techniques.

 For more information about wave or other soldering methods and how to design your PCB for them, contact an Altium Designer PCB design expert.